Soft Tournament Equilibrium: The Soft Tournament Equilibrium (STE) Framework

 \subsection{Stage 2: Soft Tournament Construction}

-Classical tournament solutions are defined on deterministic graphs where each edge is either present or absent.
-Our probabilistic tournament $P$, however, contains continuous values between 0 and 1.
-To bridge this gap, we introduce the concept of a soft tournament graph, represented by a soft adjacency matrix $D_\tau$.
-The entries of this matrix are determined by how much the win probabilities deviate from chance (0.5), controlled by a temperature parameter $\tau > 0$.
+Classical tournament solutions are defined on deterministic graphs where each off-diagonal edge is either present or absent.
+Our probabilistic tournament $P$ contains continuous values.
+We therefore construct a soft adjacency matrix $D_\tau$, controlled by an edge temperature $\tau>0$.

-\begin{definition}[Soft Majority Edge] The soft majority edge from agent $a$ to agent $b$ is defined as: